 Collecting plants and animals is not permitted.
 This includes picking wildflowers, mushrooms, berries, leaves, branches, feathers, and so on.

-No kite flying in the Baylands due to the flight path of the Palo Alto Airport.
+No kite flying in the Baylands due to its proximity to Palo Alto Airport.

 Clean up after your animals.
 Dispose of the pet waste in a proper receptacle -- don't leave it by the side of the trail.